Franklin v. South Carolina: Appeal to the Supreme Court

 The appeal was unsuccessful in South Carolina, and the case was appealed to the United States Supreme Court.
-Ex Attorney General Charles Bonaparte became interested in the case and wrote a brief to the court.
+Ex Attorney General Charles Bonaparte became involved in the case on behalf of the Constitution League and wrote a brief to the court.
+He refused to appear alongside Pink's black attorneys after his effort to take over the case was denied.
 Bonaparte had broad popular support for joining the case, but Adams and Moorer were determined to show that black lawyers could argue the case.
 Adams said that Bonaparte's submission of a brief in Franklin's appeal to the Supreme Court is, "The work of a few hot-headed negroes of Philadelphia, who have absolutely no authority to take such a step in the case".
-Adams and Moorer may have been willing to include Bonaparte as an equal and refused his aide when Bonaparte wanted to take charge of the case.
+Adams and Moorer may have been willing to include Bonaparte as part of the defense team, but refused his aid when Bonaparte wanted to take charge of the case.
 Without Bonaparte in the chambers, Moorer and Adams argued their case April 20 and 21, 1910.
 The appeal was based in part on rules in South Carolina at that time that only people who could vote could serve on a jury.
 The lawyers argued that racist qualifications for voters in the Constitution of 1895 resulted in a jury of unjust make-up.
 However, the court found that black men of good moral character were equally eligible to serve on the jury and that there was no denial of rights on this account, issuing their decision on May 31, 1910 with the opinion of the court written by Justice Day and no concurring or dissenting opinion offered.